 Prevailing Party: When the Claimant won after a hearing, "Consumer" appears.
 When the Respondent won a summary judgment or other dispositive motion or after a hearing, "Non-Consumer" appears.
 When the case was abandoned, consolidated, withdrawn, returned to Kaiser, settled, or dismissed by the neutral arbitrator for non-substantive reasons, "Not Applicable" appears.
 If there are split results, "Mixed" appears.
 If the case is pending, the space is blank.

-NA’s Fees: In pending cases, this will be blank.
-Neutral arbitrators will report the amount of their fees after cases have closed.
+NA's Fees: Neutral arbitrators report the amount of their fees after cases have closed.